North, Central and Red Light District

 The Jordaan and the West

-If the Jordaan is the main district of this area, we also include the real West district of the city as well as, north of the Jordaan, the Westerlijk Eilanden (Bickerseiland, Prinseneiland and Realeneiland), the district of the western docks where the maritime function of the city is found, nowadays, the district is mainly residential, and also the Westerpark with the Westergasfabriek, a former coal factory that has become a lively cultural area, and the fascinating Het Schip museum, a perfect example of the Amsterdam school.
-The Jordaan owes its origins to the construction of the canal belt in the 17th century and has a purely working-class origin.
-It was the scene of many uprisings and remained a bad neighborhood for a long time.
-The Jordaan is bounded by the Prinsengracht to the east, the Lijnbaansgracht to the west, the Brouwersgracht to the north and the Leidsegracht to the south (some purists prefer the Passeerdersgracht as the southern boundary).
-This popular neighborhood with its rich and troubled history gave birth to the Levenslied, a popular and moving song.
-The district, known for its water and its tight network of alleys, once had 11 canals.
-In the 19th century, 6 of them were filled in for reasons of hygiene and especially to create traffic routes.
-Be careful, the name gracht which normally indicates a canal does not necessarily designate one today (Lindengracht, Palmgracht, Rozengracht and Elandsgracht are examples of filled-in canals).
-This district is a must-see during a stay in Amsterdam, and as a whole it is a typical tourist attraction of the city.
-You can stroll along the canals, admiring the charming little stores and interesting galleries, admiring the kitsch or design interiors.
+While the Jordaan is the main district in this area, we also include the city's true West district and, to the north of the Jordaan, the Westerlijk Eilanden (Bickerseiland, Prinseneiland and Realeneiland), the western docklands district that reflects the city's maritime function, nowadays, it's a chic, mainly residential district, as well as the Westerpark district, with the Westergasfabriek, a former coal factory turned lively cultural area, and the fascinating Het Schip museum, a perfect example of the Amsterdam school.
+The Jordaan owes its origins to the construction of the canal belt in the 17th century, and its origins are purely working-class.
+It was the scene of numerous uprisings and for a long time remained a district of ill-repute.
+Bordered by the Prinsengracht to the east, the Lijnbaansgracht to the west, the Brouwersgracht to the north and the Leidsegracht to the south (some purists prefer the Passeerdersgracht as its southern boundary), the Jordaan's name derives from the French word for "garden".
+This working-class neighborhood with its rich, troubled history gave rise to the Levenslied, a moving folk song.
+The district, renowned for its water and tight network of alleyways, once comprised 11 canals.
+In the 19th century, 6 of these were filled in for reasons of hygiene and, above all, to create traffic arteries.
+The name gracht, which normally indicates a canal, does not necessarily designate one today (Lindengracht, Palmgracht, Rozengracht and Elandsgracht are examples of filled-in canals).
+This district is a must-see during your stay in Amsterdam, and as a whole is a typical tourist attraction of the city.
+Here, you can stroll along the canals, admiring charming boutiques and interesting galleries, and admiring both kitsch and designer interiors.

 Leidseplein and Vondelpark